CompuCell3D/PythonScriptingManual/docs/appendix_a.rst

 ``get_elasticity_data_list`` - function returning Python-iterable list of C++ ElasticityData objects.
 Used in conjunction with ElasticityPlugin

+``get_energy_calculations`` - function returning iterator of flip result and dictionary of effective energies by energy function for all flip attempts of the most recent Monte Carlo step.
+Requires ``EnergyFunctionCalculator`` with Type "Statistics".

 ``get_field_secretor`` - function returning Secretor object that allows implementation of secretion in a cell-by-cell fashion.